Sabra (character): Costumes and equipment

 Wrist bracelets equipped with neuronic-frequency stunners that shoot "energy quills".
 Cape has a device that neutralizes gravity, enabling flight.

 — Sabra's equipment as quoted in The Marvel Encyclopedia by DeFalco et al. (2019).

 Throughout her comic appearances, Sabra's various costumes have always incorporated elements of the Israeli flag, specifically the Star of David, to emphasize her national identity.
 Upon debut in the 1980s, Sabra's original outfit reflected the "look of the time", using a headband and a "short girl-boss haircut".
 The outfit was also adorned by an anti-gravity blue cape, with a clasp sporting the Star of David.
 The cape contains a gravity-polarization device which gives Sabra the power of flight.
 The cape also has an "optical navigation device which functions as an auto-pilot".
 She also uses neuronic-frequency stunners built into her two wrist bracelets that shoot "energy quills" (described as small bundles of low-density plasma) which travels below the speed of sound and can paralyze the nervous system of any organic being almost instantaneously.

-In the 1990s, Sabra's costume no longer used a cape as it was "either deemed ridiculous or too complicated to draw", and instead featured a "second Star of David clasp at the hip and went for sort of a Cloak vibe", being compared to that of Cloak.
+In the 1990s, Sabra's costume no longer used a cape, as it was "either deemed ridiculous or too complicated to draw".
+Instead, she was given a "second Star of David clasp at the hip and went for sort of a Cloak vibe", being compared to that of Cloak.
 Since the 2000s, Sabra's costume has been a black and white body suit with a subtle gray brooch sporting the Star of David.
-Dissident Muse Journal writer Franklin Einspruch criticised the watering down of her outfit calling it an "understatement" and that she has become a "generic Western brunette with a meaningless array of belt pouches and a black and white body suit".
+Dissident Muse Journal writer Franklin Einspruch criticised the watering down of her outfit, calling it an "understatement" and that she has become a "generic Western brunette with a meaningless array of belt pouches and a black and white body suit".

 In addition to her superhero equipment and powers, Sabra has used standard military weapons and is a trained member of the Israeli military.
 She has also trained as a policewoman and is well-trained in Krav Maga.